nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 Annoyed by a loud noise or guilted by climate facts, one of our many research students then runs into the lab to close the fumehood, quiet FRED and restore their inner calm.
 (As a side note, it quickly became clear the annoying buzzing sound was more effective than the MS Teams posting at changing behaviour, but it's fun to do both.)

-### Meausing FRED's impact
+### Measuring FRED's impact

 Anecdotally, the fume hoods spend a lot more time closed now.
 The Raspberry Pi at the heart of FRED is easily capable of data logging so I ran a long-term experiment to see if FRED had a meaningful effect.
 I left FRED with the buzzing noises (and Teams posts) off in a fume hood for 1 month to log baseline data, then turned on FRED’s buzzers and posting and recorded for another month the effect on how often and how long the fumehood was left open.

-The data shows a clear reduction in time left open, driven by significantly fewer episodes where a fume hood is left open for over an hour.
+The data shows a clear reduction in time the fumehood is left open after the buzzers/posts were activated, driven mostly by significantly fewer episodes where a fume hood is left open for over an hour.
+In both measurement periods, the fume hoods were heavily used, and data logs indicate the fume hood was actually opened more often in the "alarms on" time period, so I am confident we aren't getting a false result from people simply not being in the lab during that time.
 Using the [LBL fumehood energy use calculator available online](https://fumehoodcalculator.lbl.gov/) with inputs based on our fume hoods, I converted time left open into an estimated energy consumption.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">
+        {% include figure.html path="assets/img/fhf-ud-off.png" title="Fumehood with alerts off" class="img-fluid rounded z-depth-1" %}
+    </div>    <div class="col-sm-6 mt-3 mt-md-0">
+        {% include figure.html path="assets/img/fhf-ud-on.png" title="Fumehood with alerts on" class="img-fluid rounded z-depth-1" %}
+    </div>    <div class="col-sm-6 mt-3 mt-md-0">
         {% include figure.html path="assets/img/fhf-cumulative.png" title="cumulative time open comparison" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm-6 mt-3 mt-md-0">